kubragul/nashville-infrastructure-risk/README.md

 - Electric & Water requests average **11.3 days** to resolve — the slowest category
 - **District 21 and 17** are the highest-risk areas by combined resolution time and volume
-- A major complaint spike in **Week 3 (January 2024)** affected 5+ districts simultaneously, consistent with Nashville's cold snap and pipe burst incidents
+- A major complaint spike in **Week 3 (January 2024)** affected 5+ districts simultaneously, consistent with Nashville cold snap and pipe burst incidents
 - Streets & Roads account for **81%** of all infrastructure complaints

 ## Features